-Voice Dictation for Lawyers: GDPR and Attorney-Client Privilege
+Voice Dictation for Lawyers: GDPR and Client Confidentiality

 The legal profession is one of the most writing-intensive: briefs, pleadings, motions, client correspondence, hearing summaries.
 The best dictation software represents a significant productivity gain for law firms.
 But for lawyers, the choice of a digital tool is not trivial: attorney-client privilege and GDPR impose strict requirements that most consumer-grade solutions do not meet.